Choose Between NemoClaw and OpenShell CLIs

 Update Network Policy

-Use nemoclaw <name> policy-add or policy-remove for NemoClaw presets and custom preset files.
+Use nemohermes <name> policy-add or policy-remove for NemoClaw presets and custom preset files.
 NemoClaw merges the new policy with the live policy and reapplies presets during rebuilds.

 Use openshell policy update for precise live endpoint or REST rule changes.
-Use openshell policy get --full and openshell policy set only when you need to edit and replace the raw policy file.
+Use nemohermes <name> policy-get and openshell policy set --policy <file> --wait <name> only when you need to edit and replace the round-trippable base policy.
+Use openshell policy get --full <name> only to inspect the effective policy, including provider-composed rules.

 Move Workspace Files

-Use nemoclaw <name> snapshot create, snapshot restore, or share mount for normal workspace preservation and editing.
+Use nemohermes <name> snapshot create, snapshot restore, or share mount for normal workspace preservation and editing.

 Use openshell sandbox upload and openshell sandbox download for manual file copies when you need exact control over source and destination paths.